Government of Spain

-The current prime minister is Pedro Sánchez, who took office on 2 June 2018.
+Pedro Sánchez, took office as prime minister on 2 June 2018.
 He is the leader of the Socialist Workers' Party.
+He picked his third cabinet in late 2023.

-The Government is occasionally referred to by the metonymy Moncloa, due to the fact that the residence of the Prime Minister, the Palace of Moncloa, is also the headquarters of the Government.
+The government is occasionally referred to by the metonymy Moncloa because the Palace of Moncloa is the headquarters of the government, as well as the residence of the prime minister.

 Principles

 The Government's performance is governed by the following operating principles: